liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 ---
-header-id: installing-product-on-jboss-eap
+header-id: installing-sharepoint-on-jboss-eap
 ---

-# Installing @product@ on JBoss EAP
+# Installing @sharepoint@ on JBoss EAP

 [TOC levels=1-4]

-Installing @product@ on JBoss EAP 7.1 takes three steps:
+Installing @sharepoint@ on JBoss EAP 7.1 takes three steps:

 - Installing dependencies to your application server
-- Configuring your application server for @product@
+- Configuring your application server for @sharepoint@
-- Installing the @product@ WAR file to your application server
+- Installing the @sharepoint@ WAR file to your application server

-| **Important:** Before installing @product@, familiarize yourself with
+| **Important:** Before installing @sharepoint@, familiarize yourself with
 | [preparing for install](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install).

-Now, [download the @product@ WAR and Dependency JARs](/docs/7-2/deploy/-/knowledge_base/d/obtaining-product#downloading-the-liferay-war-and-dependency-jars):
+Now, [download the @sharepoint@ WAR and Dependency JARs](/docs/7-2/deploy/-/knowledge_base/d/obtaining-sharepoint#downloading-the-liferay-war-and-dependency-jars):

--   @product@ WAR file
+-   @sharepoint@ WAR file
 -   Dependencies ZIP file
 -   OSGi Dependencies ZIP file

 Not that [*Liferay Home*](/docs/7-2/deploy/-/knowledge_base/d/liferay-home) is the folder containing your JBoss server folder.
-After installing and deploying @product@, the Liferay Home folder contains the JBoss server folder as well as `data`, `deploy`, `logs`, and `osgi` folders. `$JBOSS_HOME` refers to your JBoss server folder.
+After installing and deploying @sharepoint@, the Liferay Home folder contains the JBoss server folder as well as `data`, `deploy`, `logs`, and `osgi` folders. `$JBOSS_HOME` refers to your JBoss server folder.
 This folder is usually named `jboss-eap-[version]`.

 ## Installing Dependencies

-@product@ depends on several Liferay-specific and third-party JARs.
+@sharepoint@ depends on several Liferay-specific and third-party JARs.
 Download and install the required JARs as described below.

 1. Create the folder `$JBOSS_HOME/modules/com/liferay/portal/main` if it